By Chanté Eliaszadeh | October 8, 2025

 Technology & Security

-- Conduct smart contract security audit (minimum 2 independent auditors)
+- Conduct smart contract security audit (best practice: at least 2 independent auditors)

 - Penetration testing of all systems